-I am still not a big app user.
-I am very careful and selective about what I install on my device.
+I remain a low volume mobile app user.
+I very selectively install apps on my device.
 Less is definitely more for me.

 To see what I was using at the beginning of last year check out the article:

-My daily driver when it comes to a phone is an iPhone currently but I also have a Google Pixel as a backup.
+My daily driver when it comes to a phone is an upgraded iPhone 12 pro Max currently but I also have a Surface Duo 2 as a backup.
 The other device that I use apps on is my iPad mini.

 My most used apps on mobile devices over the last year were:

 Castro on iOS to listen to all my podcasts on iOS.

 Lastpass password manager and authenticator. for general password management.

 Microsoft Authenticator – I use this for a number of select web sites as well as Microsoft 365.